 Test Across Devices

 Dark mode can behave differently across browsers and devices, so thorough testing is crucial.
-Tools like BrowserStack or Lambdatest allow you to test how your site looks in dark mode on different platforms, ensuring a consistent user experience.
+Tools like BrowserStack and LambdaTest help test your site’s appearance in dark mode across various platforms for a uniform user experience.

 FAQs About Dark Mode Web Design